 North Georgia Jeepin

 • From Atlanta: I-85 N → US-74 E toward Mooresboro.

-• Description: 600+ acres of wooded trails, open hill climbs, creek crossings.
+• Description: 600+ acres of wooded trails, open hill climbs and creek crossings.

 • Vehicles: Jeeps/trucks, UTVs, ATVs.

-• Difficulty: Easy to moderate; some technical climbs.
+• Difficulty: Easy to moderate, with some technical climbs.

-• Amenities: Primitive camping, picnic areas, basic facilities on-site.
+• Amenities: Primitive camping, picnic areas and basic on-site facilities.

+North Georgia Jeepin